-While many faculty are onboard with the additional assessments, not everyone is looking forward to the new system, Quinley admitted to Inside Higher Ed.
-She is confident that in time, the rest of the faculty will come around, since she believes the new soft skills will also improve academic performance for many students.
-The decision to incorporate the soft skills will rest with the heads of individual departments at the college.
+While many faculty are on board with the additional assessments, not everyone is looking forward to the new system, Quinley admitted to Inside Higher Ed.
+She is confident that in time, the rest of the faculty will come around since she believes the new soft skills will also improve the academic performance of many students.
+The decision to incorporate soft skills will rest with the heads of individual departments at the college.
 However, if a department determines that it will use the new assessments; all the courses in that department will need to fall into line.

 Daniel Luzer recently wrote an op-ed piece regarding the new assessments for the Washington Monthly.
 In his editorial, Luzer noted that the average age for a community college student is 28 – much older than the students attending four-year schools on average.
 Those adults may not see the need for soft skills assessments – particularly those that have already spent a number of years in the professional world.
 In addition, while assessing soft skills in programs like nursing might be relatively simple, evaluating those same skills in programs like mathematics or liberal arts might be considerably more challenging.